 Level II – Residents Completing their Second Rotation

 Upper-level residents are expected to show greater proficiency in microscopic diagnostics, formation of differential diagnoses, and choosing appropriate ancillary tests.

-Upper level residents will be given opportunities for greater independence during the performance of service duties, commensurate with their skill and comfort levels.
-Upper level residents are expected to assist in the training of residents on their first rotation.
+Upper-level residents will be given opportunities for greater independence during the performance of service duties, commensurate with their skill and comfort levels.
+Upper-level residents are expected to help train residents on their first rotation.